Getting Crowded? Ways to Know How Many People Can Fit on a Pontoon

 Just as loading down a truck bed or pontoon boat trailer would make it difficult to control on the road, overloading can make your pontoon less easy-to-maneuver on the water.

-If you've disregarded the little capacity plate up until now, it might be a good idea to locate it and understand what its limitations are all about.
+If you've disregarded that little capacity plate up until now, it might be a good idea to locate it and understand what its limitations are all about.

 Here's a breakdown of pontoon weight capacity, passenger capacity and how to follow these rules (while safely bending them a bit).